The 5 Python Skills You Need Before You Study Machine Learning

 I’ll admit, machine learning is hard to learn.

-So to set the record straight, I want to clear things up and give you a clear learning path to get started with machine learning in Python.
+So to set the record straight, I want to give you a clear learning path to get started with machine learning in Python.

 You’re probably aware that that scikit-learn is the primary machine learning toolkit for Python.

-Briefly, to summarize, here are the Python toolkits and skills that you need to know before you get started with machine learning with scikit-learn:
+So in this post, I’m going to tell you the Python toolkits and skills that you need to know before you get started with machine learning

 • Base Python